Ashutosh-cpu-glitch/hybrid-plasticity-snn/REPORT.md

 | 3 | Delta-rule error signal, but readout based on a self-referential spike threshold | 0.9960 | 0.9949 | No benefit - the threshold shifted as weights changed, destabilising learning |
 | 4 | Delta-rule (Widrow-Hoff) on rate-coded (continuous) activity + episodic replay | 0.9952 | **0.7002*** | **Significant reduction in forgetting** |

-\* This is a single initial run, reported here to mark the point at which the approach started working.
-All headline results in Section 5 below use a proper 5-seed evaluation of this same design, which gives a lower (better) mean of 0.5489 with higher variance (± 0.1739) than this initial single-run experiment — see Section 5.1 above for the statistically reliable number.
+\* This is a single initial run reported to mark the point at which the approach started working.
+The headline results in Section 5 are based on a proper 5-seed evaluation of the same design.
+The 5-seed evaluation achieved a lower average forgetting of 0.5489 ± 0.1739 than this initial run and provides the statistically reliable result.

 Each failed iteration was diagnosed using an isolated-pathway evaluation (measuring the fast pathway's and slow pathway's accuracy separately) before being fixed.
 For example, diagnostic evaluation on Iteration 3 showed the fast pathway achieved only 46% accuracy on Task 1 and 0% on the task it had *just* been trained on, revealing the readout instability instead of a forgetting problem per se.